acornejo/kilobot-labs/README.md

 random number (red straight, green left, blue right).

 ## LAB4: ORBIT

+Now that we've learned all the basics, we will code up some fun and classic "demos" in the next few labs.
+Orbiting is a commonly used primitive - basically it allows one robot (the planet) to use the distance from another robot (the star) as a way to move.
+It can be extended to edge-following if there is a group of stars, then the planets can orbit that group of stars.
+We use edge-following in many algorithms.

 * **Objective**: Use distance sensing to have one robot orbit another stationary robot while keeping a fixed distance.